soundpress/RulesOfNYC/docs/c19/index.rst

 (d) Broker Compensation.
-A Broker must not accept any commission, rebate, or profit on expenditures that the Broker makes for the owner unless the owner provides written consent.
+A Broker must not accept any commission, rebate, or profit on expenditures that the Broker makes for the owner unless the Broker has disclosed to the owner that the Broker expects to profit in an estimated amount and the owner provides written consent.
 The Broker must retain the written consent for three years.